sprig/org-capture-extension/README.md

 _Hint:_ You can put code in capture handlers via %() blocks.
 I use this mechanism to automatically close the newly crated frame in the L template.
 If anyone cares to know, I'll add the details.

+# Improvements

+This extension has room for improvement; Specifically, people would probably like to choose template letters other than the ones I picked for them.
+If you wish to add a small "options" page with an ability to select handler letters, that would be cool.

 # License
 This repository is licensed as MIT license, see the LICENSE file for details.